systemli/systemli-website/README.md

 ### Services

 If you want services to appear on the homepage, make sure to properly fill out `service_bar_title` and `icon` in the frontmatter of the relevant files.
 Vice versa: If you don't want them to show, delete these properties from the frontmatter (don't just leave blank, delete).

+If you want to mark a service as being in beta status, add `beta: true` to the frontmatter.
+Don't forget to change the icon from grayscale to color once you remove the beta flag.